Tazin407/Tazin407/README.md

 - 👋 Hi, My name is Tazin
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Learning new things
 - 🌱 I’m currently learning C++ as a beginner
 -
 <!---